BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/Verdicts.md

 Notes:

-- A verdict method returns a boolean value, and therefore follows the Ruby convention of ending the method name with `?`.
+- Use `verdict` methods for verifications.
-- A call to a verdict method has:
+- Your call to a verdict method will have:
   - A verdict identifier, which must be unique within the test.
   - Other parameters, as appropriate to the particular method.
   - A message string.
-- An assert verdict expects something to be truthy (not `false` or `nil`).
+- An `assert` verdict expects something to be truthy (not `false` or `nil`).
-- A refute verdict expects something to be `false` or `nil`.
+- A `refute` verdict expects something to be `false` or `nil`.
-- There are many other verdict methods, many of which will be described later in these pages.
+- There are many other verdict methods, some of which will be described later in this tour.
+- A verdict method returns a boolean value, and therefore follows the Ruby convention of ending the method name with `?`.

 ## Log